DataSaiyentist/DataCamp_scRNAseq/README.md

 - A guide is available in the jupyter notebook `scMARK_classification_starting_kit.ipynb`
 - The data can be downloaded via the python script `download_data.py`
 - The submission files are accessible in the folder `/submissions`
-- To better understand our approach, please refer to `preprocess.ipynb` and `model.ipynb`
+- To better understand our approach, please refer to `preprocess.ipynb`, `model.ipynb` or the `/docs` folder

 ## License